SpeechColab/GigaSpeech2/README.md

 ## Contact
 If you have any concerns, please contact gigaspeech@speechcolab.org.

-If you have any technical questions, please contact yifanyeung@sjtu.edu.cn.
+If you have any technical problems, please contact yifanyeung@sjtu.edu.cn.

 ## Metadata Changelog
 [TODO]